 One of the challenges in quantifying emissions reduction of this strategy is that there is currently a lack of consistent and regional pedestrian volume data.
-Most existing data collection is focused on project implementation locations.
-In addition, there is not a complete dataset of existing sidewalks for the region, which is why the methodology includes sidewalk coverage assumptions by Place Type Grouping.
+Most existing data collection is focused on project

 Urban greening data is available but is measured in various approaches in the studies identified.
 SCAG will need to have a standard method for the off-model methodology, and articles referenced provide methodologies for standardizing (i.e., conversion of normalized difference in vegetation index to street tree density).